phel-lang/phel-lang.org/content/documentation/destructuring.md

 weight = 10
 +++

 Destructuring is a way to bind names to values inside a data structure.
 Destructuring works for function parameters, `let` and `loop` bindings.

+### Sequential data structures

 Sequential data structures can be extract using the vector syntax.